Rockset Security Design

 Rockset is a data processor.
 All data loaded into Rockset is owned by the customer.
 Rockset indexes and stores all the data to allow SQL queries, but the data is always owned by the customer.

-Rockset uses cloud native best practices and exploits the underlying security policies of the public cloud it is hosted on.
+Rockset uses cloud native best practices and leverages the underlying security policies of the public cloud it is hosted on.
 Architecturally, Rockset is designed to be cloud agnostic and may be run on AWS, Google Cloud, Azure or other public clouds in the future.
 However, currently, all of Rockset's services are run and hosted in Amazon Web Services (AWS), hence our security policies follow AWS best practices at this time.
-Anytime this document mentions Rockset servers, it means EC2 instances in AWS.
+Any time this document mentions Rockset servers, it means EC2 instances in AWS.
 Rockset does not operate any physical hosting facilities or physical computer hardware of its own.
 You can view the AWS security processes document here: https://d1.awsstatic.com/whitepapers/Security/AWS_Security_Whitepaper.pdf

 Role Based Access Control

 Role-based access control (RBAC) helps you manage user privileges in your organization by enforcing least privileged access to all resources within Rockset.
 Specify roles and privileges to ensure that you limit access to your data to the individuals that need it.

 Rockset grants access to data and actions through role-based authorization and provides built-in roles that provide the different levels of access commonly needed in a database system.
 You can additionally create custom roles.
 A role grants privileges to perform sets of actions on defined resources.
 A role can grant access down to a workspace level of granularity.Custom roles are extended to API keys as well so developers can expose API keys with only limited privileges.
 You can learn more about RBAC Custom Roles here: https://rockset.com/docs/iam/